AutomaticDoorControl/AutoDoorCtrlWebAPIPHP/README.md

 * /api/request-access
     * Supply a JSON object in the form `{"RCSid": <RCSid>}`
     * Adds a row to Users with the values `{"Status": Request, "RCSid": <RCSid>}`
+    * If email is enabled, sends an email to `RCSid`@rpi.edu informing them they have been added to the waitlist
     * Returns a throwaway value
 * /api/addtoActive \*
     * Supply a JSON object in the form `{"RCSid": <RCSid>}`
     * Changes the status of User with RCSid `<RCSid>` to `Active`
+    * If email is enabled, sends an email to `RCSid`@rpi.edu, informing them that their account is now active and including a new temporary password
     * Returns a throwaway value
 * /api/remove \*
     * Supply a JSON object in the form `{"RCSid": <RCSid>}`